Key Takeaways:

 - Follow-Up Confirmation: A later email or text from either party referencing the original oral agreement can be crucial corroboration.

-- Statute Of Limitations Reminder: California Code of Civil Procedure § 339 sets a two-year limit from the date of breach to file suit for oral contracts.
+- Statute of Limitations Reminder: California Code of Civil Procedure § 339 sets a two-year limit from the date of breach to file suit for oral contracts.

 The burden of proof in oral contract cases is high.
 So, organize your documents, timeline, and communications in advance.
 That is, if you want to pursue legal remedies successfully.

-With evidence in hand, you’ll need to know how local Los Angeles courts evaluate these kinds of cases, and what standards they apply at trial.
+With evidence in hand, you’ll need to know how local Los Angeles courts evaluate these kinds of cases and what standards they apply at trial.

 How Do Los Angeles Courts Handle Oral Contract Disputes?